 8 is not prime

-This code demonstrates a unique feature in Python where else clauses can work with loops.
+9 is not primeThis code demonstrates a unique feature in Python where else clauses can work with loops.
 The else block executes only when the loop completes normally without encountering a break statement.

-This pattern creates an elegant solution for prime number detection.
+%), the code identifies it as non-prime and exits with breakelse clause executes.
+This indicates the number is primeThis pattern creates an elegant solution for prime number detection.
 The else clause eliminates the need for additional flag variables or complex conditional logic to track whether the break statement was triggered.

-Using break with custom iterators
+break with custom iteratorsclass CountDown:

 def __init__(self, start): self.start = start